Help Students Organize Information

 Using two-column notes explicitly directs students to organize the information they encounter

-• Cognitive Load Theory (CLT) supports the idea that students can learn only if their mental capacity is not overloaded.
+- Cognitive Load Theory (CLT) supports the idea that students can learn only if their mental capacity is not overloaded.
 Many students with specific learning disabilities often allocate so much mental energy to basic academic tasks that there is not enough bandwidth to comprehend, organize, or synthesize information.
 This lack of bandwidth can also impede the ability to think metacognitively, making it challenging for students with specific learning disabilities to think critically and to problem solve when they encounter difficulties with comprehension.
-David Kilpatrick suggests that explicit instruction in reading comprehension skills and strategies “has demonstrated benefits for poor comprehension (Fletcher, Lyon, Fuchs, & Barnes, 2007; Hulme & Snowling, 2009; NICHD 2000).
-These include skills like inference, summarizing, comprehension monitoring, and identifying the main idea…This is likely because of the fact that many children with learning disabilities and language difficulties lack metacognitive skills (Fletcher et al., 2007; Hulme & Snowling, 2009) so they need direction in how to approach texts in ways that come naturally to others” (Kilpatrick, 2015, pg.
-325).
+David Kilpatrick suggests that explicit instruction in reading comprehension skills and strategies “has demonstrated benefits for poor comprehension (Fletcher, Lyon, Fuchs, & Barnes, 2007; Hulme & Snowling, 2009; NICHD, 2000).
+These include skills like inference, summarizing, comprehension monitoring, and identifying the main idea…This is likely because of the fact that many children with learning disabilities and language difficulties lack metacognitive skills (Fletcher et al., 2007; Hulme & Snowling, 2009), so they need direction in how to approach texts in ways that come naturally to others” (Kilpatrick, 2015, pp. 325).
 Using two-column notes can assist comprehension by offering students a pre-set framework and structure to organize the information they are learning.
 Teaching students how to use two-column notes can free up mental bandwidth for comprehension and thinking about their learning.

-Providing a framework to help students organize the information they read or hear, reduces the burden of determining how to organize that information.
+Providing a framework to help students organize the information they read or hear reduces the burden of determining how to organize that information.
 Thus, using two-column notes can free up cognitive bandwidth for students and allow them to think more analytically and critically about what they learn.

 References